-Scale-up of HIV treatment in rural South Africa dramatically increases adult life expectancyFebruary 21st, 2013 in HIV & AIDS /
+Scale-up of HIV treatment in rural South Africa dramatically increases adult life expectancyFebruary 21, 2013 in Medicine & Health / HIV & AIDS

 The large antiretroviral treatment (ART) scale-up in a rural community in KwaZulu-Natal, South Africa, has led to a rapid and dramatic increase in population adult life expectancy—a gain of 11.3 years over eight calendar years (2004-2011)—and the benefit of providing ART far outweighs the cost, according to new research from Harvard School of Public Health (HSPH).

 While previous studies have shown that ART significantly improves survival in clinical cohorts of HIV patients receiving ART, this is the first study to directly measure the full population-level impact of a public-sector ART program on adult life expectancy.